Forrest-T/MyUW-Calendar/README.md

 - Automatically remove classes on school holidays.
 This information is provided through a separate interface, and not included in the first release
 - Include teaching schedules for students that are also TAs
+- Adding the extension to the chrome web store
+- Adding final exam times!
 - ??? (suggestions welcome)

 ## Credits